 I eat seafood several times a week, especially in the summer.
 Some of my other favorite seafood recipes are Icelandic Fish Soup (Fiskisupa), One Pot Mediterranean Cod, Lemon Roasted Sole and Asparagus, and this easy Korean Tuna Power Bowl.

 While these aren't all of the ingredients needed, these are a few of the key ones to add to your shopping list.
+A full list with detailed measurements can be found below in the recipe card

 - Wild Salmon – Wild is key when it comes to salmon as salmon is sadly one of the most contaminated foods in our food supply.
 Farmed salmon is high in many contaminants including polychlorinated biphenyls (PCBs) which has been strongly associated with cancer and other health problems (study found here).
+Most salmon filets sold at the grocery store seafood counter or fish markets have been previously frozen or flash frozen.
+This is perfectly fine.
+I often cook from frozen and just defrost first for best results.

 - Fresh Dill – Fresh dill offers such an amazing flavor.
 Buy a huge bunch, make extra dill pesto and pour it on everything you eat all week long!